SpenceKonde/DxCore/README.md

 }

 ```

+There are a *lot* of strange clock speeds possible through combinations of prescalers and the internal oscillator - ever wanted to run an MCU at 7 MHz?
+Me neither, but you totally can, even without a crystal...
+These exotic speeds are not currently supported by DxCore - I'd be lying if I said I missed the struggle to make millis accurate with weirdo clock speeds back on ATTinyCore (which in turn was done to support UART crystals, which the fractional baud rate generator has made obsolete).

 ### Clock troubleshooting
 On a classic AVR, the result of selecting a clock source (external crystal or clock) which does not function is not subtle: You burn the bootloader to set the fuse to use that clock source, and the chip ceases to respond, including all attempts to program.
 Fortunately, the Dx-series parts handle this situation more gracefully.
 However, without assistance from the core, recognizing that the problem was infact a missing clock could be challenging.
 In order to aid in debugging such issues, DxCore will never run the sketch if the selected clock is not present.
 It will try for a short time before giving up and showing a blink code on pin PA7 (Arduino pin number 7); this blink code will be shown until the chip is reset.
 Similarly, on the DB-series, which features Clock Failure Detection, a clock failure at runtime will trigger a different blink code.